lvhernandez/will-sdk-for-signature-sigcaptx-windows/GETTING-STARTED.md

 Samples are included for Windows 7 and above.
 The SigCaptX samples need both the Signature and SigCaptX libraries to be installed.
-To test the samples use a Wacom device such as an STU-500 or a pen/tablet device such as a DTU-1141.
+To test the samples, use a Wacom device such as an STU-500 or a pen/tablet device such as a DTU-1141.

-To use a pen/tablet device its driver will need to be installed separately to include the wintab interface used by the Signature Library.
+To use a pen/tablet device you will need to install the Wacom driver which provides the wintab interface used by the Signature Library.
 See the FAQs for device installation: https://developer-docs.wacom.com/display/DevDocs/WILL+SDK+-+FAQs